-The Be Brave Ranch by Ray LaBonte and Family is a treatment centre focused solely to help children who have been sexually abused, as well as their families.
-The Be Brave Ranch program (supported by Little Warriors) offers these children a place to heal and increase their chances of growing into healthy adults, and supports both the child and their families in their own environment for a full year.
+The Little Warriors Be Brave Ranch by Ray LaBonte and Family is a long-term trauma-informed treatment centre focused solely to help children who have been sexually abused, as well as their families.
+The Be Brave Ranch program offers these children a place to heal and increase their chances of growing into healthy adults.
+Clinical supports are offered to children and their families for one full year.

 What kind of program is offered at the Be Brave Ranch?

-Our program is for girls and boys aged 8-12 who have been sexually abused.
+Our program is for girls and boys aged 8-12, and girls age 13-16 who have been sexually abused.
 It is a child-centered, family friendly program that uses evidence-based interventions.
 The treatment program is one-year long.
 During that time, children stay at the Ranch four separate times for a total of 10 weeks.
 Their first stay at the Ranch is 28 days and their three subsequent stays are 14 days each.
 The remainder of our treatment is provided on an outpatient basis.
 While children are in our care at the Ranch, they are in contact with their parents on a daily basis.
-Many parents visit in the evenings and stay overnight on weekends to participate in camp-wide recreational activities.
-Our program is completely voluntary, and only children who express a strong desire to enroll in the program may do so.
+Parents have the option of visiting in the evenings and on weekends.
+In addition, children have the option to maintain weekend sport/extra-curricular events.
+This is arranged collaboratively between parents/guardians and clinical team to best meet the clinical needs of each child.

-Children receive a comprehensive therapy program, combined with physical and recreational activities, within a camp-like environment.
+Children receive comprehensive individual, group and/or family therapeutic interventions while in the program, combined with physical and recreational activities, within a camp-like environment.
 This allows children to rediscover their capabilities, and supports them in facing their challenges.
 Within the enriched and supportive environment, children are able to enjoy their childhood, and start to move past the terrible things that happened to them.

 How long is the program?

-The Be Brave Ranch Program is based on two separate, gold standard trauma intervention models (Triphasic Model and TF-CBT).
+The Be Brave Ranch Program is evidence-based programming and leading practices.
 Treatment is divided into multiple stages implemented over a 12-month period.

-It is a year long program with an initial stay at the Ranch of 28 days, plus three subsequent stays of 14 days each.
-In between stays, children work with their therapist on an outpatient basis via weekly group teleconferences.
+The program is a year-long program with an initial stay at the Ranch of 28 days, plus three subsequent stays of 14 days each.
+In between stays, children (and caregivers) work with their clinical team, including a team of therapists on an outpatient basis via individual check-in phone calls, individual email communication, and group teleconferences.

 What is the scientific basis for the program?